AiM-Technologyz/UpDawg-Smart-Contract/README.md

 <br>

 ## Transparency
 The **UpDawg Smart Contract** manages the UDAWG token & the TRX reserve, ensuring a fully decentralised & trustless process.
-Contract owner can not interfere with the smart contract’s specifications except for 2 predetermined functions(updateBuyFee &updateSellFee), hard coded in the smart contract code, as the code is open source.
+Contract owner can not interfere with the smart contract’s specifications except for 2 predetermined functions(updateBuyFee &updateSellFee), hard coded in the Smart Contract code, as the code is open source.

 <br>
 <br>

 There is no method in the **UpDawg Smart Contract** to withdraw the TRX Reserve or UDAWG HODLpool.
-The internal reserves in the smart contract is viewable to make sure token value is backed by the expected amount of collateral.
+The internal reserves in the Smart Contract is viewable to make sure token value is backed by the expected amount of collateral.
-To look into the reserve users can visit UpDAWG website or TRON blockchain explorer, as UpDAWG is an TRC20 smart contract all the reserves are on-chain.
+To look into the reserve users can visit UpDAWG website or TRON blockchain explorer, as UpDAWG is an TRC20 Smart Contract all the reserves are on-chain.

 <br>
 <br>